komojini/komojini-comfyui-nodes/README.md

 - end_sec: float
 - max_fps: int (-1 for disable)
 - force_size
-- frame_load_cap: max frames to be returned, the fps will be changed automatically by durations and frame count.
-This will not increase the frame count of the original video.
+- frame_load_cap: max frames to be returned, the fps will be automatically changed by the duration and frame count.
+This will not increase the frame count of the original video (will not increase original fps).
 <br>
 The video downloaded from YouTube will be saved in "path-to-comfyui/output/youtube/" (will be changed later)